Svelto Methodology Framework

 Each organization has one Super Administrator who holds primary compliance authority and is responsible for program configuration and attestation obligations.
 The Super Administrator may provision additional Administrators, who share attestation authority within the same system constraints.
 All attestation events are logged under the individual Administrator's named identity, regardless of role level, ensuring every approval and rejection is attributable to a specific person.
 No anonymous or role-level attestations are permitted.

-Svelto computes compliance status for each employee and reporting period from a set of metrics configured by the Administrator at program setup.
+Svelto computes room and reporting-period status from a set of metrics configured by the Administrator at program setup.
+In the current implementation, some of these metrics also drive individual exception handling and remediation workflows.
 These threshold values are locked at room creation: the exact configuration in force when a simulation room is opened is recorded as an immutable snapshot bound to that room for its entire lifecycle.
 Subsequent administrator changes to thresholds apply only to rooms created from that point forward and never retroactively alter evidence already in progress.
-Each room's locked thresholds — including the effective date and the identity of the administrator who set them — are recorded in every audit artifact, allowing auditors to verify the exact thresholds that governed each room's pass/fail outcomes without platform access.
+Each room's locked thresholds — including the effective date and the identity of the administrator who set them — are recorded in every audit artifact, allowing auditors to verify the exact thresholds that governed each room's outcomes without platform access.

 The following metrics are Administrator-configurable, subject to system-enforced constraints: